DVLA is an executive agency, sponsored by the Department for Transport.

 Holding over 49 million driver records and over 40 million vehicle records is no easy feat.
 It requires the input and support from thousands of people, each with a diverse range of skills and experience.

-We offer careers paths in many professions from finance to administration, IT to communications, even nurses and doctors!
+We offer career paths in many professions from finance to administration, IT to communications, and even nurses and doctors.
 Whatever your skillset, there are exciting careers in DVLA for everyone.

 - Operational and Customer Services

 Do you possess the skills and experience to work for DVLA’s digital teams?
 Click here to find out more information on our multi-award-winning profession!

 Take a look at the DVLA’s Commercial profession